Amyotrophic Lateral Sclerosis (ALS)

 What are the symptoms of ALS?

 ALS results in muscles that are reduced in size (atrophic), weak, and soft, or muscles that are stiff, tight, and spastic.
-Muscle twitches and cramps are common; they occur because degenerating axons (long fibers extending from nerve-cell bodies) become "irritable."1 Symptoms may be limited to a single body region, or mild symptoms may affect more than one region.
-When ALS begins in the bulbar motor neurons, localized in the brainstem, the muscles used for swallowing and speaking are affected first.
-Rarely, symptoms begin in the respiratory muscles.
-2
+Muscle twitches and cramps are common.
+Symptoms may begin anywhere in the body, including in the limbs, the bulbar region (the area supplied by the motor neurons in the brainstem) or, rarely, in the diaphragm that supports breathing.
+Symptoms may be limited to a single body region or may affect more than one region.
+When ALS begins in the bulbar motor neurons the muscles used for swallowing and speaking are affected first.

-As ALS progresses, symptoms become more widespread, and some muscles become paralyzed while others are weakened or unaffected.
-In late-stage ALS, most voluntary muscles are paralyzed.
+As ALS progresses, symptoms become more widespread, and some muscles become profoundly weak while others are weakened or unaffected.
+In late-stage ALS, most voluntary muscles become unusable, either from severe weakness or increased tone.

-The involuntary muscles, such as those that control the heartbeat, gastrointestinal tract and bowel, bladder, and sexual functions are not directly affected in ALS.
+The involuntary muscles, such as those that control the heart, gastrointestinal tract and bowel, bladder, and sexual functions are not directly affected by ALS.
 Sensations, such as vision, hearing, and touch, are also unaffected.

 In many cases, ALS does not affect a person's thinking ability.
-However, as many as 50% of people with ALS develop some degree of cognitive (thinking) or behavioral abnormalities.3,4
+However, a small subset of individuals will develop frontotemporal dementia manifested as behavioral abnormalities and a severe language disorder.
+An additional 30-40% of people with ALS develop some degree of executive function disorder.

 For more information on ALS symptoms, see Signs and Symptoms and Medical Management.